 “Culver’s Thank You Farmers Project is truly the cherry on top of the sundae—it tops off who we are,” explained Kayla.
 “We serve great wholesome food that we can truly be proud of, and without our farmers none of this would be possible.
 It’s important to share that story.”

 “Culver’s wouldn’t exist if it weren’t for farmers.” - Kayla

 The ag expo isn’t the only way Culver’s of Dixon supports agricultural education.
-The restaurant is working with its guests to raise $10,000 to kick-start an agricultural program at Sauk Valley Community College.
+The restaurant received a Governor’s Volunteer Service Award for working with its guests to raise nearly $11,000 to kick-start an agricultural program at Sauk Valley Community College.
 In 2017, the restaurant also donated two blue FFA jackets to deserving local FFA members.